gunzenroses/hotelPage/README.md

 ## Webpack 4 project with Pug, Sass/Stylus, jQuery, VanillaJS, Babel

-The aim of this project is to create a web-pages without frameworks/libraries like React that gives an experience of work with:
+The aim of this project is to create multiple web-pages without frameworks/libraries like React to obtain an experience with:

 - Figma and PixelPerfect;
 - webpack and npm;
 - adaptive design;
-- git and basic understanding of gitflow;
+- basics of git and gitflow;
+- jquery plagins;
-- SPA-assemble.
+- assemble of SPA.

 ## Plugins to work